 When CBD oil is first extracted from raw hemp, it contains cannabinoid acids rather than cannabinoids.
 Cannabinoid acids are inactive cannabinoids that have an extra carboxyl ring attached to their molecular chain.
 Once cannabinoid acids are heated, or decarboxylated, the molecular structures of these cannabinoid acids shift as a carboxyl group is removed, and the compounds are converted into an active form.
 CBD, for example, is found in raw hemp oil as CBDa (cannabidiolic acid) before it’s converted through decarboxylation.

 It’s important that CBD and any other cannabinoids are activated, because it’s what allows them to freely and directly interact with the endocannabinoid system’s receptors in the brain and throughout the body.

 It’s through the interaction with cannabinoid receptors that CBD stimulates the endocannabinoid system and supports its efforts to keep your body and its functions in balance where they should be.
 This is why the process of decarboxylation is such a crucial step.
 For CBD to interact with the endocannabinoid system in the way you rely on and expect, CBD oil has to undergo this chemical reaction.

 The CBD oil used to make all of Dixie Botanicals® CBD products have undergone the decarboxylation process before formulation, so you can feel rest assured that the CBD you receive is in the ideal form for interacting with cannabinoid receptors.

 You can learn even more about CBD oil and how it interacts with the body’s native systems to keep you at your best by visiting the Dixie Botanicals® blog.

 Ready to get started with CBD?
-Visit the Dixie Botanicals® online shop and we’ll ship your order right to your doorstep.
+Visit the online shop of our primary distributor HempMeds® and they’ll ship your order right to your doorstep.